blademaw/blademaw.github.io-src/content/pages/about.md

 <img src="/images/me.jpg" align="left" width="150" style="padding-right:20px;"/>
 Hi! — My name is Jack, and I'm an aspiring data scientist with a passion for computer science.
-I'm currently completing a Bachelor's degree of Computer Science at [Monash University](https://www.monash.edu/){:target="_blank"}.
+I'm currently pursuing a Master's degree in Computer Science at the University of Melbourne after recently completing my Bachelor's degree of Computer Science at Monash University.
 When I'm not occupied with school, I enjoy crafting side-projects that give me space to experiment and explore topics in data science or computer science.
 Sometimes I end up uploading them to this blog and talking about them.
 <br/>